tr-o/SwitchBot-Data-Logger-for-Google-Sheets/README.md

 6. Save the trigger.

 The data logger will now automatically log the data at the specified interval.

-## Important Functions

-- `getSwitchbotData()`: Fetches data from SwitchBot devices using the SwitchBot API.
-- `getOpenWeatherMap()`: Retrieves weather data from the OpenWeatherMap API.
-- `combineJsonData()`: Combines data from SwitchBot devices and OpenWeatherMap API.
-- `calculateAbsoluteHumidity()`: Calculates absolute humidity based on temperature and relative humidity.
-- `writeDataToOneSheet()`: Writes data to a specified sheet in the Google Sheets document.
-- `writeDataToAllSheets()`: Logs data to all sheets (humidity, temperature, and absolute humidity).

 ## Credit and Dependencies